mprsic/performa365docs/docs/howto/work_with_reports.rst

 ^^^^^^^^^^

 This report is the same as RPT-M02, showing users and all their exam attempts in courses they are/were attending, but in non-hierarchical display.
 Instead, users are listed alphabetically.

+RPT-ER01
+^^^^^^^^^^

+This report shows average rating for selected course.
+To generate the report, you need to select two parameters from the parameter area - **Course** and **Learning period**, both which must be chosen from the corresponding drop-down menu.
+After clicking the **Preview** action button, the report will be generated showing average rating and all individual ratings with comments and date of creation for each rating.